Jon Bowman serves as Director of Bands at Lowndes High School. He taught in several school systems in the state of Alabama before coming to LHS.

 Alan resides in Valdosta with his wife, Diane.
 In his free time, he enjoys reading, playing golf, and traveling, especially cruising.

-Matthew Deal is currently the band director at Pine Grove Middle School here in Valdosta.
+Matthew Deal is the band director at Pine Grove Middle School here in Valdosta.
 He has been teaching band in the South Georgia area for the past 13 years.
 Matt was previously director of bands for two years at Cook County High School in Adel, GA, one year at Irwin County High School in Ocilla, GA, and six years at Eighth Street Middle School in Tifton, GA.

 Matt graduated from Valdosta State University in May of 2000 receiving his Bachelors degree in Music Education.
 In 2008 he received his Masters degree in Educational Leadership from Valdosta State also.
 During college Matt marched with Valdosta State’s Marching Band and was drum major for two years.
 In his time at Valdosta State he performed with various ensembles including Wind Ensemble, Concert Band, Brass Quintet, Horn Quartet, and pit orchestra.
 Matt also worked on staff with the Georgia Bridgemen during his college years and completed his student teaching at Lowndes High.

 During his time in Tifton Matt was recognized as the Wal-Mart Teacher of the Year 2005.
 He was also the orchestra director for Northside Baptist Church of Tifton.
 Matt and Sheri have been married for 13 years and have two sons, Lane and Logan.
 They also have a daughter, Allie.
 They attend Crossroads Baptist Church.